philosophaster/philosophaster.github.io/_posts/2014-05-06-god-doesnt-exist.md

 If God knows everything from now until the end of time, then there is no such thing as free will, because God already knows it will happen.

+Because most popular religions say that we have free will and that their god is omniscient, how can god exist?

 [There's more, as always, on Wikipedia.][2]

 [1]: http://en.wikipedia.org/wiki/Omniscience